Elevator and Escalator Accidents

 A building's regular maintenance of an elevator or escalator may not be a defense to liability, at least in those cases in which the owner of the elevator or escalator is determined to be a common carrier.
 The higher duty of care is owed only towards passengers or riders.
 Those who are injured who are not passengers—such as small children playing around the bottom of an escalator or a bystander—are only owed the ordinary standard of due care.

 Consult a Los Angeles Attorney for Your Injury Claim

-If you have been hurt in an elevator or escalator accident, you should consult an experienced Los Angeles personal injury lawyer.
+If you have been hurt in an elevator or escalator accident, you should consult an experienced personal injury lawyer in the Los Angeles area.
 Sharifi Firm also represents accident victims in Temecula, Riverside, San Bernardino, and Rancho Cucamonga, among other Southern California cities.
 Contact us at 1-866-422-7222 or via our online form for a free, no-obligation consultation.